lucasilverentand/kustodian/README.md

 # Kustodian

 A GitOps templating framework for Kubernetes with Flux CD.
-Define templates in YAML, extend with plugins.
+Define templates in YAML, bootstrap clusters, and extend with plugins.

 ## What is Kustodian?

 Kustodian is a framework for managing Kubernetes cluster configurations using a declarative, YAML-based approach.
 It generates [Flux CD](https://fluxcd.io/) Kustomizations from simple template definitions, making it easy to:

 - **Define reusable templates** for Kubernetes applications
+- **Bootstrap clusters** with k0s, Talos, or other providers
+- **Manage nodes** with declarative labeling and configuration
 - **Manage multiple clusters** with shared or unique configurations
 - **Extend functionality** through a plugin system
 - **Keep everything in YAML** - no TypeScript or code required